-This section analyses the possible threats to the CoAP PATCH protocol.
+This section analyses the possible threats to the COAP PATCH protocol.
 It is meant to inform protocol and application developers about the security limitations of CoAP PATCH as described in this document.
 The security consideration of section 15 of [RFC2616], section 11 of [RFC7252], and section 5 of [RFC5789] also apply.

 The security considerations for PATCH are nearly identical to the security considerations for PUT ([RFC7252]).
-Whatever mechanisms are used for PUT can be used for PATCH as well.
+The mechanisms used for PUT can be used for PATCH as well.